gabstopper/smc-python/smc/docs/pages/getting_started.rst

 Some collection types have additional filters that can be used to get more specific results.

-Each collection returns a :py:class:`smc.elements.collection.Element` with 3 attributes
+Each collection returns meta data for each element type consisting of 3 attributes:
-set:

-* name (list): name of element
+* name: name of element
 * type: type of element
 * href: href to location of element

-The Element returned will not have the full element details but will provide a linkage to retrieving them.
+The class container returned will not have the full element details but will provide a linkage to retrieving them.

 To search for all host objects: